traditionelles kreolisches Gemüse Jambalaya (Reiseintopf) mit Kidney Bohnen

 Method

 1. Using a large deep-bottomed skillet or wok, heat the olive oil over medium-high heat, Sauté the onion, carrot, celery and red pepper for 5 minutes.
-Add the garlic, diced tomatoes and spices.
+Add the garlic, diced tomatoes, spices, salt and pepper.
 Cook, stirring often, 5 to 6 minutes.

 2. Add the wine and, cook 1-2 minute, stirring, until reduced slightly.
-Stir in the rice and broth.
+Stir in the rice, broth and bay leaves.
 Bring mixture to a boil.
 Lower heat and gently simmer, covered, for 45 minutes or until rice is tender.

 3. Taste and season with more salt, if desired.